 There are an estimated two million groups on LinkedIn.
 The goal is to engage in specific targeted groups so you can understand the sentiment, get podcast topic ideas, and present yourself as a subject matter expert.

 You may be the world’s foremost expert in a specific field, but you can be tone-deaf to what the market thinks is important.
 Here in mid-2020, the lesson from the COVID crisis is nobody knows anything.
 The same is true for marketing your podcast.

 After 800+ interviews, most of my expertise is in networked computer systems; I realize that my experience has limitations.
-I am first on the list when it comes to being tone-deaf.
+I am first on the list when it comes to topics like sports or architecture.